-Remote Proctoring Essential To E-Learning During The COVID-19 PandemicFirst Published: Apr 28, 2020
+Remote Proctoring Essential to E-Learning During the COVID-19 PandemicFirst Published: Apr 28, 2020 Share this on Twitter

 When the spread of the novel coronavirus responsible for COVID-19 first reached pandemic scale in March 2020, one of the most difficult decisions many communities faced was what to do about schools.
 Many institutions were ill-prepared to deliver instruction in an online setting so that students could continue their classes and training from home.
 Greater still was the challenge of administering exams remotely in a way that makes sure students aren’t cheating and that the person taking the exam is actually the student.
 While remote testing technology has been available for more than a decade, it has suddenly been thrust into the center of the discussion surrounding the validity and success of E-Learning and testing.

 Remote testing requires the student to take the exam online while their testing session is monitored by a remote proctor.
 The proctor watches students via their webcam to ensure that they aren’t using any prohibited study materials during the test and verifies the identity of the test-taker before the session begins.
 This has been a common form of testing for online students, but now that brick and mortar schools have had to shift to online classes, the need for secure, remote exam delivery has skyrocketed.

 Secondary schools and universities aren’t the only institutions seeking ways to reliably deliver secure exams remotely.
 Many professional certifying bodies that ordinarily insist upon administering exams in a live testing center are now considering online options.

 For example, a major IT security professional organization, GIAC, has just announced that they will begin offering remote testing for their certification exams.
 In a statement released April 27, they said: “Beginning May 18, 2020, our customers can take their GIAC Certification exams remotely, proctored from wherever they are.”